Virginia Driving Laws for Seniors and Older Drivers

 • have a severe cardiac condition

-• have been diagnosed with a mental or developmental amentia or delay that impairs judgment
+• have a mental or intellectual disability that impairs judgment

-• have been diagnosed with Alzheimer's or another form of dementia, or
+• have Alzheimer's disease or another form of dementia, or

-• Have a licensed physician, chiropractor, physician's assistant, nurse practitioner, or podiatrist complete the Medical Certification portion of the application.
+• Have the Medical Certification portion of the application completed by a licensed physician, chiropractor, physician's assistant, nurse practitioner, or podiatrist.

 Learn More About Virginia Driving Rules

-The DMV website offers basic information for Virginia drivers, including licensing and vehicle registration requirements.
+The Virginia DMV website offers basic information for Virginia drivers, including licensing and vehicle registration requirements.

 Talk to a Lawyer